entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 systematics.
 Zoological Journal of the Linnean Society 103:
 349–390.

 Carr RK.
 1994.
-A redescription of Gymnotrachelus (Placodermi: Arthrodira) from the Cleveland Shale (Famennian) of northern Ohio, U.S.A.
+A redescription of Gymnotrachelus (Placodermi: Arthrodira) from the Cleveland Shale (Famennian) of northern Ohio, U.S.A.
 Kirtlandia 48: 3–21.

 Carr RK.
 1996.
 Stenosteus angustopectus sp. nov. from the